Karthikkc123/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

    - Right click on Teams and select **Quit**

-   - Restart the Teams Desktop cient
+   - Restart the Teams Desktop client

 #### Task 3 - Configure meeting settings and restrict anonymous users from joining meetings